redhat-developer/vscode-openshift-tools/doc/development.md

   ]
 }
 ```
-# Run debugger from command pallet
+# Run debugger from command palette

 ## How to update dependencies